 In 2015 I worked on the redesign of VIPorter, creating a new loyalty paradigm and designing the digital service touchpoints.

 In 2014 I led the redesign of an application experience for a charitable fund.

 I have co-authored an article for Touchpoint, the service design journal, about organizational barriers to aligning service design and UX.
 I feel really strongly that UX alone is not enough.
 I also frequently write about UX for Adobe.

 Advocating for and making service design accessible is dear to my heart, as well as community building.

-Over the past two years I have been working on the idea of service design heuristics, prototyping a set of principles for analyzing and designing services.
+Over the past few years I have been working on the idea of service design heuristics, prototyping a set of principles for analyzing and designing services.
 This has included designing a workbook for applying the heuristics.

 You can also watch me talk about Lessons from Classic Industrial Design for a Digital World.